DANDROZAVR/static_website_prod_deploy/README.md

 # static_website_prod_deploy :zap:
 This repo contains code snippets and scripts for easy deploy of static website.
-Snippets and scripts is suited for Windows environment.
+Snippets and scripts are suited for Windows environment.

 # What is this? :icecream: